basicallydan/danhough.com/_posts/2018-10-19-song-of-ur-comment.markdown

 ogthumbnail: "!SITE_URL!/img/books-of-2016/books-of-2016-thumbnail-og.png"
 ---

-On the /r/AskReddit thread, "[Travelers of Reddit, what's a place everyone should visit at least once in their life?](https://www.reddit.com/r/AskReddit/comments/96qevq/travelers_of_reddit_whats_a_place_everyone_should/e42ej96/)", a user called /u/theofiel refused to tell anybody the place they thought everybody should visit:
+On the /r/AskReddit thread, "[Dear Redditors.
+If someone is shy and going on a date for the first time, what should he/she have in mind?](https://www.reddit.com/r/AskReddit/comments/9ubwii/dear_redditors_if_someone_is_shy_and_going_on_a/)", a user called /r/The_Barman suggested that one should be very polite:

-> I'm not gonna tell you, it's already too crowded there.
+{% include _figure.html src="/img/reddit-songs/reddit-song-example.png" srcset="/img/reddit-songs/reddit-song-example.png 1x, /img/marvel/marvel-logo@2x.png 2x" caption="Be polite.
+Thank everyone.
+Especially the waiter when he says 'enjoy your meal'.
+Remember to reply 'you too'." %}

-They captured a feeling I'm sure we've all felt before while holidaying in supposedly serene getaways.
-I was entertained and inspired, so naturally, I wrote a song about it.
-Click below to give it a play.
+Anybody as overly polite as I am from time to time can probably relate to this slip of the tongue.
+So naturally, I wrote a song about it.
+Here it is on YouTube.

 <figure class="center">
-	<iframe width="100%" height="166" scrolling="no" frameborder="no" allow="autoplay" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/484618491&color=%23ff5500&auto_play=false&hide_related=false&show_comments=true&show_user=true&show_reposts=false&show_teaser=true"></iframe>
+	<iframe width="560" height="315" src="https://www.youtube.com/embed/asgH0wBJYa8" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </figure>

-It was very well-received, and over the next few hours the song was played thousands of times on bandcamp and one generous Reddit user "gilded" my comment to show their appreciation.
+It was very well-received, and over the next few hours the song was played thousands of times on YouTube and Soundcloud, and one generous Reddit user "gilded" my comment to show their appreciation.

-A few weeks earlier, on the /r/AskReddit thread, "[What was the most epic comeuppance you've ever seen a spoiled kid get?](https://www.reddit.com/r/AskReddit/comments/8x3qh5/what_was_the_most_epic_comeuppance_youve_ever/e20ntdc/)", a user called /u/not_todaysatan responded with a story about a job they had at a pony camp attended by loads of rich kids.
+A few weeks earlier, 9th July 2018, on the /r/AskReddit thread, "[What was the most epic comeuppance you've ever seen a spoiled kid get?](https://www.reddit.com/r/AskReddit/comments/8x3qh5/what_was_the_most_epic_comeuppance_youve_ever/e20ntdc/)", a user called /u/not_todaysatan responded with a story about a job they had at a pony camp attended by loads of rich kids.

 It was an interesting, entertaining story of privilege, entitlement and schadenfreude.
 So, naturally, I wrote a song about it in the style (vaguelly) of Belle and Sebastian.